 To learn more, visit our FIT Roadmap landing page.

 Much like the FIT Leaders work that led to the FIT Roadmap, BEST NC has convened NC STRIDE, a 100+ member working group of educators, recruiters, educator preparation programs, policymakers and more.
 The working group explored the teacher recruitment landscape across the state with the goal of developing a North Carolina Teacher Recruitment Action Plan.
 This NC STRIDE Action Plan includes dozens of specific, actionable strategies to dramatically improve the recruitment of teachers.

-To learn more, visit our 2020 North Carolina Education Innovation Lab landing page.
+To learn more, visit the NC STRIDE or 2020 North Carolina Education Innovation Lab landing pages.

 BEST NC also collaborates on several other initiatives, policies, and programs that are aligned with the Educator Innovation Plan, including:

 The New NC Teaching Fellows program provides forgivable loan scholarships for teacher candidates who commit to teaching in North Carolina public schools following the completion of a high-quality teacher preparation program.
 The NC Teaching Fellows forgivable loans are for candidates who plan to teach in hard-to-staff subject areas of STEM and Special Education.
 They are also forgiven in half the time if candidates choose to teach in low-performing schools.